 Pro: Your Odds of Success Increase

 Typically, angel investors bring years of experience to the table and they already know the ropes when it comes to starting a company.
-In fact, researchers from the Harvard Business School found that ventures funded by angel investors are much more likely to stay in business longer, experience significant growth, and see a higher rate of return.
-If you’re seeking advice and guidance in addition to funding, an angel investor can offer a wealth of valuable knowledge.
+If you’re seeking advice and guidance in addition to funding, an angel investor may offer a wealth of valuable knowledge.

 Con: You’re Not in Total Control